ivangeevo/btwr-core/## Changelog.md

 ## v0.32(dev)
++ Removed the remainder logic that damages shears and axes when crafting and moved it to the BTWR: Shared library mod.

 ## v0.31.1
 + Reverted the hoe modification code from last update and moved it to an unreleased mod.